Local-first tools for serious work.

-The point is not a long list of side projects.
-These are the tools that best show the operating system I am building around agentic work.
+The page is not a complete project list.
+These are the tools that best show how I make local workflows more reliable.

 Public OSS